 Hiking in Montreat, North Carolina

 Elevations range from about 2500 ft near the historic stone entrance gate on NC Hwy 9 to over 5400 ft on Graybeard Mountain, which results in high overall precipitation, a wide variety of elevation-dependent climates, and high biodiversity.
 Much of the area is protected as wilderness via a conservation easement.
 Neighborhoods are carved out of the wilderness near the bottom of the valley, putting some of the hikes in the urban-wildland interface zone.
-All of the town is meticulously cared for and a highly enjoyable place to spend some time.

 At the bottom of the valley, the Gate trail starts at the main entrance gate and follows a gentle path through neighborhoods in the woods beside Flat Creek.
 It crosses tributaries on bridges, skirts recreation facilities and culminates on a gravel path through Robert Lake Park.
 Just ahead is the Nature Center, Lake Susan and more parking.
 You can hike this path out-and-back or return via the sidewalks and greenway paths along the main entrance road.

 At the Graybeard trailhead, you can combine the lower portion of the Graybeard trail, the Harry Bryan trail, and the Julia Woodward and Sanctuary trails into a nice, relatively easy loop.
 This route includes stream-side forest scenes, bridges, a small waterfall on a tributary stream, rock outcrops, and nice forest areas just outside a Montreat neighborhood.
 The loop ends in Walk Jones Wildlife Sanctuary with a small pond for quiet relaxation.